 Landslides are one of the most frequent geological events worldwide.
 Between 1998 and 2017, they killed 18 thousand people and affected 4.8 million lives.
-They represent a serious threat to human lives and cause billions of euros of damage to communication and transportation infrastructures.
+In addition, landslides caused billions of euros of damage to communication and transportation infrastructures.
 With Italian environmental monitoring devices manufacturer TechCom, Sparkd is bringing a new AI-powered landslide monitoring solution to the market.
 SlopeGuard combines the best sensing technology with software powered by machine learning to change how landslides are monitored and save lives.

 The landslide emergency

 Climate change, uncontrolled urbanisation, and deforestation are the main factors triggering the recent increase in landslide disasters.
 The consequences of landslides are dramatic both in terms of loss of lives and damage.
 Dealing with the aftermath requires billions of euros and can take years.
-Despite the urgency, several European countries have not yet implemented proper landslide monitoring and disaster prevention solutions.
+Despite the urgency, several European countries have not yet implemented proper landslide monitoring solutions.
 First responders and governmental bodies have often identified the most dangerous landslide sites.
-Still, they cannot monitor these areas due to lacking human resources and funds to purchase the equipment needed.
+Still, they cannot monitor these areas due to lacking human resources and funds.

 Traditional shallow landslide monitoring systems

-In the past, the approach to addressing the issue of shallow landslides was more defensive than preventive.
-One of the most common solutions was building defence barriers (human-made or natural barriers by planting trees).
+In the past, the approach to shallow landslides was more defensive than preventive.
+One of the most common solutions was building defence barriers (human-made or natural by planting trees).
 However, in recent years, this approach has become no longer sustainable.
 As a result of the increasing number of heavy rainfall events, the areas which could be affected by landslides have multiplied.
 For this reason, a reliable monitoring solution has now become a priority.

-Most landslide monitoring systems currently available on the market rely on satellite techniques and inclinometers (instruments used for measuring angles of slope, elevation, or depression of an object with respect to gravity’s direction.).
+Most landslide monitoring systems currently available on the market rely on satellite techniques and inclinometers (instruments used for measuring angles of a slope with respect to gravity’s direction.).